zxf-work/zxf-work.github.io/_pages/about.md

 ## News

-2022.08 We received an external funding from FedEx Corporate Services Inc. to develop machine learning models for APT detection.
+<p style="color:blue;">2022.08</p> We received an external funding from FedEx Corporate Services Inc. to develop machine learning models for APT detection.
 (PI: Kan Yang, Co-PI: Xiaofei Zhang)

-2022.06 Our pilot project "Real-time Log Analysis for Network Security Monitoring using Graph Database" is funded by the Frontier Program from FedEx Instititue for Technology.
+<p style="color:blue;">2022.06</p> Our pilot project "Real-time Log Analysis for Network Security Monitoring using Graph Database" is funded by the Frontier Program from FedEx Instititue for Technology.
 (PI: Xiaofei Zhang)

-2022.05 Our grant proposal "Efficient and Scalable Learning and Management of Distributed Probabilistic Graphs" is selected for funding by NSF.
+<p style="color:blue;">2022.05 Our grant proposal "Efficient and Scalable Learning and Management of Distributed Probabilistic Graphs" is selected for funding by NSF.
 (PI: Xiaofei Zhang)

 <!--
 ***